Changes the ownership of database objects owned by a database role.

 - The name of the role that will be made the new owner of the affected objects.

 REASSIGN OWNED is often used to prepare for the removal of one or more roles.
-Because REASSIGN OWNED does not affect objects in other databases, it is usually necessary to execute this command in each database that contains objects owned by a role that is to be removed.
+Because REASSIGN OWNED does not affect objects in other databases, it is usually necessary to run this command in each database that contains objects owned by a role that is to be removed.

 REASSIGN OWNED requires privileges on both the source role(s) and the target role.